Stuben am Arlberg

 Albona North Face: the Mulde

 There is excellent between-the-piste freeriding and off-piste skiing on the Albona North face.
 The main bowl (or "Mulde") is best accessed from the ridge to the left of the Albona Bergrestaurant.
 (You can see the top half of the descent from the restaurant's windows.).
-There are several entry-points: the ones furthest along the ridge point you towards Langen Forest rather than Stuben so remember to swing back to the right if you want to return to Stuben.
+There are several entry-points: the ones furthest along the ridge point you towards Langen Forest.
 You can also access most of the Albona North face from slightly lower down, by taking the Albonabahn II lift, skiing down piste 105 for a short way, and when the piste swings around to the right, come off it and traverse left.

 Off-piste skiing is always potentially dangerous so hiring a guide is recommended.
-If you don't hire one, there are three extra hazards to look out for at Stuben: firstly Stuben can be very windy, so look out for unstable wind-affected snowpacks; secondly there is a band of rocks encircling almost the entire North face of the Albona about a quarter of the way down, and whilst there are plenty of ways through, some are much steeper and narrower than others; and thirdly, don't try to descend off-piste all the way to the bottom of the Albona 1 lift in Stuben, because there are some very dangerous precipices and a river that may only be half-frozen close to it.
-Instead either traverse across to the right and exit onto piste 104 and keep on that as you enter the village; or stay to skiers' left of the village (align yourself with the lower of the two car parks below Stuben) and only swing back towards the village when you're almost level with it and can see the bridge over the river.
+If you don't hire one, there are three extra hazards to look out for at Stuben: firstly Stuben can be very windy, so look out for unstable wind-affected snowpacks; secondly there is a band of rocks encircling almost the entire North face of the Albona about a quarter of the way down, and whilst there are plenty of ways through, some are much steeper and narrower than others; and thirdly, don't try to descend off-piste all the way to the bottom of the Albona 1 lift in Stuben, because there are some very dangerous precipices and a half-frozen river to cross.
+Instead, before you get too low, either traverse across to the right and exit onto piste 104 and use that to enter the village; or stay to skiers' left of the village (head towards the lower of the two car parks below Stuben) and only swing back towards the village when you're almost level with it and can see the bridge over the river.

 Albona South Face